Editor’s Note: This post has been updated with a few new tips and additional information on existing tips.

 Lesson #1: Make your existing customers feel good about being customers.
 It increases brand loyalty.

-Lesson #2: Particularly if your existing customers have to log in to access the services you’re paying for, that is something that you can and should be tracking.
+Lesson #2: If your existing customers have to log in to access your services, you can and should track that activity.
 Don’t waste your ad budgets marketing your ebook to people who already have your ebook.
-Up-sell or cross-sell to something else.
-Or at the very least, a non-paid resource that will fall in line with lesson one.
+Up-sell or cross-sell something else.
+If nothing else, offer a non-paid resource that will fall in line with lesson one.

 They were running ads that literally said things along the lines of “I wish I’d done this sooner.”
 “I totally regret I didn’t try this sooner.”
 “This absolutely changed my life.” and nothing more.